alzapiedi/MapDemo/README.md

 All of the google maps code can be found in the google maps API docs, and if you havent seen $.ajax before it is a function to make background HTTP requests and use the response to manipulate the page content without needing separate page loads.

+Clicking the map creates a pin and saves it.
+Right now there is no way to delete

 Let me know if you have any questions